-When I see another dog, I just ignore him and move along.
+When I see another dog, I usually just ignore him and move along.

-I have found that avoidance is most effective, when I avert my eyes from both dog as well as owner.
-I just keep my eyes forward, and keep walking at a natural pace.
-In this way, my dog learns that when we see other dogs, we avoid, rather than confront.
+I have found that avoidance is most effective when I avert my eyes from both dog, as well as owner.
+I keep my eyes forward, and keep walking at a natural pace.
+In this way, my dog learns that when we see other dogs, we avoid rather than confront.

-Do not let our dog obsess, or stare intensely at other dogs.
+I do not let my dog obsess or stare intensely at other dogs.
 Sometimes, my Shiba Inu will drop into a stalking-down-position, stare, and wait for the other dog to pass.
-Some people think that he is such a good boy for doing a Down when other dogs are coming toward him, but he is actually just waiting to pounce.
+Some people think that he is such a good boy for doing a Down, when other dogs are coming toward him, but he is actually just waiting to pounce.

 Challenging unknown dogs is a good way to get bitten.